What are the countries with no taxes?

 Low Tax Countries

-The following are not tax free countries, but they tax their residents on a territorial basis, and to the best of our research, don’t have CFC laws.
+The following are not tax-free countries, but they tax their residents on a territorial basis, and to the best of our research, don’t have CFC laws.
 This essentially means that these countries tax only the income earned from activity within their borders, not overseas income.
-However, one would need to take precautions when remitting money, as it may be treated differently if it is held within a controlled foreign corporation than if it is brought in personally for use in the country.
+However, one would need to take precautions when remitting money, as it may be treated differently if it is held within a controlled foreign corporation that if it is brought in personally for use in the country.

 The bottom line is that these jurisdictions have very favorable tax treatments, but if you are a legal resident there, you should make sure that any income you remit into the country isn’t taxable as local-sourced income.
 Also, you should always consult a tax adviser.